devoxel/cpssd/text_based_adv/README.md

 A text based adventure game by Aaron Delaney for CPSSD1.

 ## Goals

 - Approach modeling the game using a data-driven approach

 - Make the game somewhat engaging, but short

-- Have a good input engine, work out what the player means to do
+- Have a good input engine and work out what the player means to do

-- Cross-platform support (which python does great)
+- Cross-platform support

-### This game is divided into two parts:
+## This game is divided into two parts:

 #### Game Engine (located in `src/`)